eibt/HWIOAuthBundle/Resources/doc/internals/external_resource_owner.md

 This is idyllic because with these ones, you just need to give basically a `client_id`, `client_secret` and a few other configuration values and you are up and running with these.
-Furthermore, these Resource Owners implements many useful methods like `refreshAccessToken` or `revokeAccessToken` that might be handy in your projects!
+Furthermore, these Resource Owners implement many useful methods like `refreshAccessToken` or `revokeAccessToken` that might be handy in your projects!

 You can even directly rely on our generic Resource Owners in your config, adding 4 more parameters,